NLESC-JCER/cpp2wasm/README.md

 #endif
 ```

 In this C++ class, `solve` function will be performing the root finding task.
-We now need to define the algorithm so that `solve` function does what it supposed to do.
+We now need to define the algorithm so
+that `solve` function does what it supposed to do.

-The implementation of the algorithm would look like
+The implementation of the algorithm is

 ```{.cpp #algorithm}
 // this C++ code snippet is later referred to as <<algorithm>>